oreillymj/netty-mqtt-websocket-client/README.md

 Socks4 proxy type is untested.

 ## Updates

+Added handling for MQTT broker response messages (SUBACK,UNSUBACK,PUBACK,PUBREC,PUBCOMP).
+The expected behaviour when some of these messages are not received is unclear from the spec.

 Added support for connecting to a secure broker port using an SslContext.
 A helper class constructs the context for the public broker.emqx.io using the CA cert they provided.
 The full cert chain PEM was obtained using this [website](https://whatsmychaincert.com/?broker.emqx.io:8883) and pem is embedded in the SSLUtil helper class to make connecting super easy.